streamnative/kafka-migration/README.md

 # Kafka Migration Project

-This is a collection of various examples of Kafka applications that can be ported over to use Apache Pulsar viaa the Kafka-on-Pulsar (KoP) protocol handler.
+This is a collection of various examples of Kafka applications that can be ported over to use Apache Pulsar via the Kafka-on-Pulsar (KoP) protocol handler.

 - Hello World
 - Different Schemas